 Patrick Aimone, Governor

 Patrick Aimone is a senior at Servite High School.
-He has been a part of JSA since his freshman year, when he was introduced to JSA by two avid seniors.
-He was quickly enamoured with the unique opportunities JSA offers at the intersection of political engagement and student leadership, and how it allows students to put their voice to purpose.
+He has been a part of JSA since his freshman year when he was introduced to JSA by two avid seniors.
+He was quickly enamored with the unique opportunities JSA offers at the intersection of political engagement and student leadership, and how it allows students to put their voice to purpose.

 Since then, Patrick has had the opportunity to attend eleven overnight conventions, as well as Georgetown Summer School and the Montezuma Leadership Summit, which helped him broaden his horizons and learn more about JSA nationwide.
 Having served as the Servite chapter president, the SER Director of Debate, and the state Director of Debate, he looks forward to leading the Southern California Junior State into a new year full of heightened levels of discussion, activism, and engagement.

 Outside of JSA, Patrick participates in Lincoln-Douglas debate and community service.
 These days, he can be found agonizing over his Common App essay, playing Frisbee, or making puns.